ISU-MAVRIC/MAVRIC-BaseStation/README.md

 ### dist folder
 This folder is generated after you run ```yarn electron-pack``` and contains the installer built after running the yarn command.
 This folder is in the .gitignore so we don't commit installers to the GitHub Repository.

+### docs folder
+This folder is used for storing images used in this documentation.

 ### node_modules
 This folder is downloaded after you run ```yarn``` to install all needed dependancies and libraries.
 This folder is in the .gitignore so we don't push all of our libraries and dependencies to our GitHub Repository.